XiaoTaoWang/NeoLoopFinder/README.rst

 Installation
 ============
-NeoLoopFinder and all the dependencies can be installed using either `conda <https://conda.io/miniconda.html>`_ or `pip <https://pypi.org/project/pip/>`_::
+NeoLoopFinder and all the dependencies can be installed using either `mamba <https://mamba.readthedocs.io/en/latest/installation.html>`_ or `pip <https://pypi.org/project/pip/>`_::

     $ conda config --add channels r